TedHusted/awake/awake.md/awake.md

 Carla nods.

 “I’ll have someone from OASA follow-up, but I’m not hopeful anything will come of it.
-Right now, I feel that the Pulse update is an interesting tech byte, but it doesn’t warrant inclusion in the briefing.“ Raising her head, Martique sees that Joanna Harman also stayed behind.
+Right now, I feel that the Pulse update is an interesting tech byte, but it doesn’t warrant inclusion in the briefing.“ Raising her head, Martique sees that Gillian Kreuk also stayed behind.

-“Dr. Harman, can you reach out to Pulse about the licensing idea?
+“Dr. Kreuk, can you reach out to Pulse about the licensing idea?

-Joanna nods assent.
+Jill nods assent.

 Dr. Martique turns to her tablet and enables monitoring, “Nexus, let’s hold the Pulse segment until further notice.”